aimms/how-to/Articles/212/212-columns-added-to-dbtable.rst

 it's made a key column as shown in the following schema:

 .. image:: images/KeyExtensionDatabaseTable.PNG
+    :align: center

 There are two approaches to handling this in the AIMMS model:

-Approach 1: the model selects only data of a single region
+Approach 1: the Model Selects Only Data of a Single Region
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: aimms
+    :linenos:

     DatabaseTable db_lpdata {
         DataSource: "data\\lpdata.dsn";